Skip to Content

 5. Natural Instincts

 Your cat may use their instinct from time to time, which leads them to choose their habitats in a way that increases their chances of survival.
-These choices are tied to their ancestry and genetic make-up.
+These choices are tied to their ancestry and genetic makeup.
 And are hardly influenced by behavioral training.

 Cats can express their natural territorial behaviors in various ways.
-It includes spraying when they’re not neutered, scratching surfaces, and exchanging their scent.
+It includes spraying when not neutered, scratching surfaces, and exchanging their scent.

 Sleeping with you might be one of these behaviors.
 Just like a cat will rub their face against you to share its scent, sharing the bed with you might be part of its pack language.
+Cats might also be more inclined to sleep with someone they perceive as better able to provide resources like food.

 6. Fondness or Attachment